 Foreshadowing events properly in a story is, in my opinion, a huge part of what makes a story feel true and gives it depth.
 Planning is a major part of being able to

-Personally, I’m not the strongest planner.
-I usually outline my story, start writing, get frustrated, change my story, outline the new one, write some more, then change it drastically again.
+Personally, I was never the strongest planner.
+I used to barely outline my story, start writing, get frustrated, change my story, barely outline the new one, write some more, then change it drastically again.